AWikia/SkinEvelution/docs/Overview.md

 Defaults to false aka Home Mode.
 When set to true aka Server Mode, it changes the layout to be more server/development wikis-friendly:
 - No Desktop Local Navigation
 - Addition of Left actions link before the content (Which has the local navigation menus)
-- Smaller page header title, F
+- Smaller page header title
-- ull width Small Breakpoint size
+- Full width Small Breakpoint size
 - No right rail on Help and Project Namespaces

 ### ``$wgEvelutionCustomFont`` (Since 5.3.0)